PVanack/pva.SuperV/README.md

 `runnableProject.SetInstanceValue<T>(string instanceName, string fieldName, T value)` overloads.
 - If changes to the structure of a runnable project need to be done, a new WIP project must be created by calling `Project.CreateProject(runnableProject)`.
 This WIP project's structure can then modified by going through the above workflow.
-- Projects structure can be saved to and restored from file by calling `ProjectStorage,SaveProjectDefinition<T>(T project)` and
+- Projects structure can be saved to and restored from file by calling `ProjectStorage.SaveProjectDefinition<T>(T project)` and
-`ProjectStorage,LoadProjectDefinition<T>(string filename)`.
+`ProjectStorage.LoadProjectDefinition<T>(string filename)`.
-Runnable projects instances can be saved to and restored from file by calling `ProjectStorage,SaveProjectInstances(RunnableProject runnableProject)` and `ProjectStorage,LoadProjectInstances(RunnableProject runnableProject, string filename)`.
+Runnable projects instances can be saved to and restored from file by calling `ProjectStorage.SaveProjectInstances(RunnableProject runnableProject)` and `ProjectStorage.LoadProjectInstances(RunnableProject runnableProject, string filename)`.

 Projects, when no more used, can be unloaded from memory by calling `Project.Unload(Project project)`.